 On the Diploma course we give you experience of all the teaching, learning and assessment styles you will find on a degree programme, so that you can be confident in lectures, seminars and discussion groups, as well as in writing essays.
 We start with what you can do and build up from there.

-All applicants must have a grade C or above in Mathematics and English at GCSE level.
+All applicants must have a grade C or above in GCSE Maths and English Language.
+Functional skills in Maths at Level 2 will be accepted, subject to confirmation from the university you are applying to.

 All students are required to pass the Lincoln College diagnostic test in Maths and English followed by a satisfactory interview with a relevant pathway tutor.